 As far as I said earlier, the food at the Blind Bear is good by most standards.
 Although it won’t likely be my first choice whenever I desire fine dining, the speakeasy is what it is.
 It is a great bar staffed by excellent personnel that is proficient in serving drinks and accommodating its patrons in a relaxing and festive environment.
 Outside of The Flying Saucer, the “Bear” is one of my favorite places to hang out at.
 I look forward to many more visits there, for it’s a great place to be.

 Obviously, The Brass Door wins this "battle" because its slider is a great tasting burger.
 Nothing against the Blind Bear, but its slider was merely good.
 While that's not a bad thing, it's like getting a "C" and just getting by.
 By no means am I speaking ill of the speakeasy (refer to previous and following paragraphs), it's just that the burger didn't stand out from the pack.
 On the other hand, The Brass Door's slider gets an "A-" because it's well-made and flavorful.
 As far as the secondary items go, I will call it a draw.
 Both Blind Bear's Hibernation Chili/Mac & Cheese and The Brass Door's Fish & Chips were impressive and I can't say which one is better.
 I wish I could have gotten the Chef’s Special Entrée from The Brass Door because it might have swayed my opinion, but I was satisfied with what I got.
-Unfortunately for the "Bear," I have to base my decision on the sliders, so I have to side with The Brass Door.
+Unfortunately for the "Bear," I have to base my decision on the sliders, so I'm siding with The Brass Door.
 Although it's not Downtown Memphis' best slider, The Brass Door can hold its own with any restaurant.

 The following are personal thoughts related to the blog and life in general.
 If you don't to want read it, you can skip it by clicking here.